apptomate-devops/healthcaretravels/readme.md

 ## Notes
 1. When any values in `.env` files are changed, a restart will be required to reflect the updated values.
 2. Commit messages are validated by [this](https://www.conventionalcommits.org/en/v1.0.0/) convention.
+3. Seeding step from project setup steps should only be executed if the database is fresh/empty.

 ### Project setup
 1. Install Node dependencies by running `npm i`
 2. Install composer dependencies by running `composer install`
 3. Create an environment file named `.env` by copying the `.env.example` file and add respective values.
-4. Create database "healthcare" and user "hctuser" with password "t3cLZYyfgxCB".
+4. Create database and database user as per env file.
-5. Seed database with database dump using command `php artisan db:seed`
+5. Seed database with database dump using command `php artisan db:seed --class=InitialDBSeeder`
+6. Seed database with all other data seeder file required for project using command `php artisan db:seed`

 ### Get started